A new home for Marthie and Gracie

 Four years since South Sudan became an independent country, the humanitarian needs resulting from the conflict are reaching catastrophic levels.
 The UN estimates that 1.6 million people are currently displaced, more than 800,000 of whom are children under 18 years of age.
 More than 500,000 South Sudanese have fled to neighboring countries since the conflict began in December 2013.
 OCHA estimates that overall, more than 4.6 million South Sudanese, almost half the country’s population, are in severe hunger and in need of humanitarian assistance.

 CARE needs your help to get relief to people who have fled recent political violence in South Sudan.

-“There still are over 1.4 million people displaced across the country.
+“There still are over a million people displaced across the country.
 Many are exhausted, traumatized and have had little food or water.
-Many are still too afraid to go home, and given the scale of the destruction, may have no home to return to,” said Aimee Ansari, Country Director for CARE in South Sudan.
+Many are still too afraid to go home, and given the scale of the destruction, may have no home to return to,” said Aimee Ansari, former Country Director for CARE in South Sudan.

 Click here to donate now!

 Among the displaced and refugees, women and girls are particularly at risk.
 The vast majority of internally displaced people and refugees are women and children.
 Many women have had to flee with their children as their husbands stayed behind, rendering them vulnerable outside the protection of their families and homes.
 Staff in CARE-supported health facilities have reported a drop in the number of women accessing reproductive health services.
 Pregnant women need essential medical care and the recent situation – lack of access to basic reproductive health services and the closure or destruction of health care facilities due to violence – has put their and their babies’ lives at risk.
-Read our latest report "The Girl Has No Rights": Gender-Based Violence in South Sudan.

 Click here to read more about CARE's response in South Sudan.